 - Electronic clutch with 11 settings and drill mode for complete control in fastening applications

-- Extended multi-position handle provides convenience and versatility, built-in LED light
+- The extended multi-position handle provides convenience and versatility, built-in LED light

 - The Complete Kit Includes right angle drill, battery pack, charger, and carrying case

-This is our pick for best budget right angle drill.
-It works well as a right angle drill, allowing us to get into tight spaces for quick and easy drilling.
+This is our pick for the best budget right-angle drill.
+It works well as a right-angle drill, allowing us to get into tight spaces for quick and easy drilling.

 All in all, it has a good amount of power and torque, works well in tight and hard to get to places, and has a good price-value ratio.

-- LONG-NECK DESIGN allows for greater leverage and reach into awkward places for specific applications that standard drill / drivers are not suited for, like plumbing or HVAC installation
+- LONG-NECK DESIGN allows for greater leverage and reaches into awkward places for specific applications that standard drills/drivers are not suited for, like plumbing or HVAC installation

 - ONBOARD MAGNETIC TRAY holds bits and fasteners for when you want both hands open to use the tool while on the job

 - LED LIGHTING keeps your job illuminated while working in dark or tight spaces, allowing you to work with improved accuracy

 - RUBBERIZED OVERGRIP lets you hold this tightly in slippery conditions, allowing for greater control for proper fastener driving and hole boring

 - ONE+ COMPATIBLE: This tool works with multiple 18V batteries in Ryobi’s suite, including the P100, P102, P103, P104, P105, P107, and P108.